quantum-entangled/machine-learning-ui/README.md

 The app provides User Interface based on Jupyter's [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) for managing basic Machine Learning workflows.
 You can launch it using Binder budge above or installing app locally.

-The app was originally developed as part of St. Petersburg State University grant to help researchers solve problems of nonequilibrium gas dynamics using machine learning methods.
+The app was originally developed as part of St. Petersburg State University grant to help researchers solve problems of non-equilibrium gas dynamics using machine learning methods.

 ## Local Installation Guide